alfa-mike/alfa-mike/README.md

-- 👋 Hi, I’m @alfa-mike
+- 👋 Hi, I am alfa-mike
-- 👀 I love watching Football.
+- I have done courses on - Data Structure and Algorithm , Artificial Intelligence, Database Management System, Algorithm Design and Analysis, Computer Networks.
-- 🌱 I’m currently learning - DSA , Web-Development.
+- mail me @ : mehraankit100@gmail.com
-- 📫 mail me @ : mehraankit100@gmail.com
+- I love playing and watching Football.

 <!---
 alfa-mike/alfa-mike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.